 - New or altered plumbing

-Don’t Need a Permit
+Don’t Need a Building Permit in Toronto:

 - Wooden decks (including pool decks) with no roof, where the finished deck level is not greater than 0.6m above the adjacent finished grade.